ang-zeyu/infisearch/README.md

 The indexing tool supports a few other file formats (`.json`, `.csv`, `.pdf`, `.html`) as well, which can help support more custom data requirements (e.g. linking to another domain).

-Check out the demo at https://morsels-search.com as well!
+Check out the demo at https://morsels-search.com!

 ## Documentation